We need to plan: UK travel urges clarity from government - WTMJ

 “We are giving as much notice as we can,” he said.

 Lockdown restrictions are being eased across the U.K. after a stringent winter lockdown and the rapid rollout of coronavirus vaccines has seen coronavirus cases — and deaths — fall sharply.
-However, given that previous waves of the pandemic have largely been blamed on too-lax border policies, the government has indicated it will take a cautious approach.
+However, given that previous waves of the pandemic have arguably been fueled by too-lax border policies, the government has indicated it will take a cautious approach.

 With much of Europe in the midst of a surge of the pandemic and lockdown restrictions being re-imposed, there are concerns that popular European destinations, such as the beach resorts of the Costa del Sol in Spain or the Greek islands may not make the green list.